Atrial fibrillation

 - Chronic endocrine disorders such as overactive thyroid or diabetes

-- Procedures that use general anesthesia
+- Procedure that uses general anesthesia

 - Smoking